 You may file a complaint, with all the evidence regarding commission of the offence, before the Metropolitan Magistrate at Bangalore under section 200 of the Code of Criminal Procedure [CRPC].

 You have to prove that prima facie the offence has been committed.
-You should collect all the evidence like print out of all such messages and pics etc. also take screen shot of all such messages.
-All such evidence are relevant and admissible under setion 65 B of the Indian Evidence Act and it is necessary to enable the court to take cognizance of the offence.
+You should collect all the evidence like a print out of all such messages and pics etc. also take a screenshot of all such messages.
+All such evidence is relevant and admissible under section 65 B of the Indian Evidence Act and it is necessary to enable the court to take cognizance of the offence.

 Bangalore’s court has jurisdiction to try these offences because according to section 182 of CRPC when offence committed via communication medium court has jurisdiction to try the offence in whose local jurisdiction such messages were sent or were received.

 You wrote that she has stopped coming to court after realizing that the verdict is going against her.
 You should file a expedite petition before the High Court under section 482 of the code of criminal procedure for expeditious hearing of the case without giving unnecessary adjournments to the accused.
-Court can direct to dispose of the case within a stipulated period of time.
+The court can direct to dispose of the case within a stipulated period.